aweeraman/odyssey/README.md

 CC        := clang
 ```

+nasm is available as part of the cross compiler dependencies and can
-nasm can be used for the assembly programs by setting the following in
+be used in place GNU as for building the assembly programs by setting
-in config/build.cfg:
+the following in in config/build.cfg.
+The GNU assembler will be used
+by default.

 ```
 AS        := ../coreboot/util/crossgcc/xgcc/bin/nasm